open-component-model/ocm-website/content/en/docs/cli-reference/add/add_resources.md

   This blob type specification supports the following fields:
   - **<code>path</code>** *string*

-    This REQUIRED property describes the file path to the helm chart relative to the resource file location.
+    This REQUIRED property describes the path to the file relative to the resource file location.

   - **<code>mediaType</code>** *string*